CallumJHays/pymake/README.md

 - Helpful, <u>colorful and configurable</u> log & <b>error messages</b> for <i>quicker</i> bug-fixing
 - Debug your PyMakefiles with PDB or other editor-friendly debuggers
 - Supports `async` python code out of the box
+- Scales far better with complexity than traditional `Makefile`s
 - Fully type-hinted for a better developer experience via editor intellisense
 - Backed by simple, extensible OOP framework
 - Callable from CLI or via python library.